How to stand up for yourself in a tight time

 To me, assertiveness means saying no to the defensive and aggressive approaches of others.
 It means standing up for yourself and the things you care about; it means respecting others’ boundaries and expect the same in return.

 The more assertive you become, the more you can take everything in your control.
 All controllable are controlled, and all uncontrollable managed if you are confident.

 By birth, we are assertive; however, our education, training, and emotions trick us to be more non-assertive.
 It has nothing to do with the aggressiveness is an act of selfishness while violating others’ rights and boundaries.

 Emotions are those driving agents that keep us moving.
 It is an accelerator of mind, body, and soul.
 It is like a storm or flood; it comes at once and left everything in front of not the same as it was before hitting it.

-Emotions help us to recognize what is a matter in hand and how we can fight back without even consulting the mind and heart.
+Emotions help us recognize what a matter at hand is and how we can fight back without consulting the mind and heart.
 We can’t manage storms or floods from happening, but we can lead them to minimize their destructiveness.

 Emotions are hardwired from our unconscious to protect us from internal or external threats.
 And it doesn’t care what will be the consequences, what it will do to you to take immediate action without any delay.

 It pushes us to decide to do or die.
 But most of the time, it is just the perception of the danger, not the actual physical threat.
 Anger is an emotion when you are angry; you want to kill the person in front of you.